 The result is a diverse blend of sights and sounds that is true to Celtic traditions but also welcoming to new ideas and influences.

 HebCelt is a cultural phenomenon for its community, it offers a sense of homecoming to those islanders returning to meet family and friends and it extends a Hebridean hand of friendship to visitors who invariably come back for more.

-In these pandemic years, the HebCelt team have had to adopt a different approach to presenting content that we all feel represents the ethos of the event, promotes our diverse local talent and maintains engagement with our loyal global audience.
+During the pandemic years, the HebCelt team had to adopt a different approach presenting content that represented the ethos of the event, promoting our diverse local talent and maintaining engagement with our loyal global audience.

 The Trust came back with a bang for HebCelt in July 2022 to Celebrate 25 years of HebCelt with a record breaking year.
 2023 was another incredible year for HebCelt as we welcomed friends old and new back to Stornoway 12th - 15th July.

 The festival has achieved many accolades over the years including:

 - MG ALBA Scots Trad Music Awards - Event of the Year 2022